Your daily choices and attitude determine your life experience and can help you get healthy again after age 60.

 Human beings are masters of unconscious self-sabotage.
-But the good news is, when we make up our minds about something, we can accomplish almost anything – including the decision to get healthy.
+But the good news is, when you make up your mind about something, you can accomplish almost anything – including the decision to get healthy.

 When you realize that your willingness to get healthy acts as the foundation upon which all other good things are built (I mean, when you fully realize it – when you decide that excellent health is your number-one priority, and you mean it), then, from that point forward, reaching your goal requires only action steps and patience.